Doves on my balcony

 (St. Catharines Ontario)

-Our front balcony is very small so it took a while to figure out how I was going to arrange my plants and seating for the neighbors.
+Our front balcony is small, so it took a while to figure out how to arrange my plants and seating while still having space to relax.

-The first time she only laid one egg, then she was laying two at a time 'til the end of the year.
+At first, she only laid one egg, but as the season progressed, she began laying two each nesting, until the end of the year.

 Click here to add your own comments